jrabbit/pyborg-1up/pyborg/README.md

 Python 2 support was [dropped with](https://pythonclock.org/) the release of pyborg 2.0.

-There are two extras "nlp" and "subtitles". e.g. `pip install pyborg[nlp]`
+There are three extras: "nlp", "systemd", and "subtitles".

+e.g. `pip install pyborg[nlp]`

 Basic Usage